DKNazar/dknazar.github.io/hdr.md

 Previously in SDR land our 0-1 brightness values were relative to the monitor or TV supplied.
 These screens generally reach max brightnesses of 200-300 nits, so the SDR value of 1.0 simply shows up as 300 nits of brightness on your screen.
 But with HDR the scale is no longer relative, we can more accurately display the exact nit value we want.
 If we want the sun to be 10,000 nits we can now ask for that exactly (but no screen can reach that).
 The HDR scale currently defines a 0-10,000 nits brightness scale from 0-1.

-With HDR you can also respresent more colour information using the REC.2020 colour primaries, but currently all our assets were made for REC.709.
+With HDR you also respresent more colour information using the REC.2020 colour primaries, but currently all our assets were made for REC.709.

 <h3 align="center">Glossary</h3>